-In summary, stocks are very good investments, especially on the long term.
-It is definitely worth learning more about the process before diving into it, for which we have assembled a short list of easy-to-follow steps.
+In summary, stocks are excellent investments, especially in the long term.
+It is worth learning more about the process before diving into it, for which we have assembled a shortlist of easy-to-follow steps.

 Follow these simple steps to learn more about how to invest in stocks:

 - Make an investment plan

 - Open & fund your account